Skip to content

 Keyball

-Keyball's firmware is maintained in a dedicated repository by the designer of the keyboard and is written for Pro Micro controllers.
-A port of the firmware for RP2040 controllers exists here.
+The "official" Keyball firmware is maintained in a dedicated repository by the designer of the keyboard and is written for Pro Micro controllers.
+It rewrites some of the functionality that nowadays exists in QMK, and disables a number of features to save space on the low memory Pro Micro controllers.

 DANGER